Iran's elite military warns of dangers of dealing with U.S

 Rouhani is expected to pursue a charm offensive in the coming week while in New York for the U.N.
 General Assembly in order to set the right tone for further nuclear talks with world powers which he hopes will bring relief from sanctions, according to diplomats and analysts.

-Hours before leaving for New York on Sunday, the new Iranian president said that Tehran was ready for negotiations with Western powers provided they set no pre-conditions.
+The new Iranian president said on Sunday that Tehran was ready for negotiations with Western powers provided they set no pre-conditions.
 He also said the world needed to accept Iran's right to enrich uranium.

 The Islamic Revolutionary Guard Corps (IRGC) military force was established to safeguard Iran's revolution in 1979 and has since influenced political, social and economic affairs.